yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 ## Review Process

 After you submit your PR, we'll acknowledge it within 2–3 days to let you know it's being reviewed.
-You can expect initial feedback or requested changes from us within 5 days.
+You can expect initial feedback or requested changes from us within a week.
 Once all feedback is addressed and your PR is approved, your contribution will be merged.

 ## Getting Support